cs50nestm/cs50labs/commandline/README.md

 In this lab you will learn:

 - What are command-line arguments
-- How can we use command-line arguments to provide input to our program
+- How can we use command-line arguments
 - Why we need to test for the correct argument count

 ## What are Command-Line Arguments?